 Taking a familiar classic board game popular with families is a good example of these black market brands targeting kids, which fuels media concerns, trickles up to government officials, and causes them to think all vape products target kids and should be banned.

 Recently, a lawsuit filed against nicotine vape company Juul charges that the company targets kids.
-That may be here nor there, but fake cartridges exist for Juul and any vape brand.
-If it’s that difficult to tell counterfeits and fakes from real brands, then one can imagine the confusion caused in a jury charged with deciding if a company is actually targeting kids, or ancillary products produced on the black market that claim to speak for the company are the culprit.
+That may be here nor there, but knock-off cartridges exist for Juul and any vape brand.
+If it’s that difficult to tell counterfeits from real brands, then one can imagine the confusion caused in a jury charged with deciding if a company is actually targeting kids, or if ancillary products produced on the black market that claim to speak for the company are the culprit.

 Empty Monopoly Carts are for sale online